 4) The dangers of removing mold yourself

 Is it okay to clean mold yourself?
 Is it safe?
-Yes – but you need to wear protective gear and ensure that disturbed spores don’t get into the HVAC system.
+Yes – but you need to wear protective gear and ensure that disturbed spores don’t spread into the HVAC system.

 5) Why you need a profession mold remediator

-A professional can evaluate if there is “toxic” mold present beforehand and properly address the growth.
+A professional can evaluate if there is “toxic” mold present and properly address the growth.
 They have the proper equipment needed to contain the spread of spores, and provide testing and analysis to ensure the indoor environment is back to normal.

 6) How long does mold removal take?

 Cleaning growth can take five minutes, five days or possibly longer.
-The length is dependent on the possibility to reduce materials moisture, the extent or type of mold growth and other Scope of Work considerations.
+The length is dependent on reducing materials moisture, the extent of mold growth, and other Scope of Work considerations.

 7) How to protect a house from mold

 Protecting your home against future mold growth is possible.
 The most important variable in fighting mold is moisture levels.
 Relative humidity should be 55% in crawl spaces.